Roasted Fig & Goat Cheese Ice Cream

 - While the cream heats, in a medium bowl, whisk together the egg yolks.
 After the cream is heated, gradually pour the cream into the egg yolks, whisking constantly.

 - Pour the mixture back into the saucepan and return to cooking over medium heat.
 Stirring constantly and scraping the bottom as you stir, heat the custard until it thickens enough to coat the back of a spatula, about 5 minutes.
-Stir in the salt and bourbon to taste and remove from the heat.
+Stir in the salt and optional bourbon to taste and remove from the heat.

 - Using a fine mesh strainer, strain the custard over the bowl of crumbled goat cheese.
 Gently whisk the goat cheese into the custard until it is smooth.
 Cool the custard for 15 minutes over an ice bath, stirring frequently.
 Place everything in the fridge to finish chilling completely, at least 3 hours.